Contact us

-Reducing Ammonia Excretions in order to Enhance Fish Growth
+Reducing Ammonia Excretions in order to Enhance Fish Growth Logo Feedia

 Ammonia is the main waste product excreted by the nitrogen metabolism of fish.
 This metabolic phenomenon is specific to fish; it allows them to draw a maximum amount of energy from feed protein degradation.
-However the usefulness of this specific metabolism is limited by the high toxicity of ammonia.
-When present at high concentrations in water ammonia can impair fish performance.
+However, the usefulness of this specific metabolism is limited by the high toxicity of ammonia.
+When present at high concentrations in water, ammonia can impair fish performance.
 This constitutes a major risk for high-density fish farms.
 How can the impact of ammonia on fish performance be reduced?

 Waste products of nitrogen metabolism in fish

 Unlike other production animals, fish have a strong ability to use amino acid degradation for energy production.
-Indeed the process of amino acids oxidation – also referred to as catabolism - enables them to draw energy that is later used by their body functions.
+Indeed the process of amino acid oxidation – also referred to as catabolism - enables them to draw energy that is later used by their body functions.

 Excreting nitrogen through the gills in the form of ammonia is a highly energy-efficient way of dealing with this waste product.
-However, in fish farms, where fish populations are much more highly concentrated, ammonia concentration can become toxic to the animals.

 Two problems with fish feed can directly cause nitrogen waste in the pond: